 - When I look around me, I see that human wellbeing is suffering, our social support systems are disappearing, and the world's ecosystems are under unprecedented threat.
 For myself and many of you that I speak to, this isn't what we want for ourselves or our children.

 - We have the power of choice and the agency to decide.
-If we listen to these warnings and act now, we can create new ways of living and working that support human wellbeing, social connection and sustainable ecosystems.
+If we listen to these warnings and act now, we can create new ways of living and working that support human wellbeing, social connection and regenerative ecosystems.

 - I am committing here to doing what I can.
 For me, this means learning from others who have already done similar things and then taking action to i) acquire a piece of land, ii) steward that land to restore wild nature, iii) create community that nourishes human wellbeing.